top of page

 Data Hub

-As you know, most smartphones today have a wifi hotspot feature.
-If you've used this feature on your smartphone before, you know that it uses your cellular data to provide a less-than-adequate but better-than-nothing wifi connection in situations where there isn't one available.
-But a data hub will boost the wifi hotspot emanating from your smartphone and make it stronger.
+As you know, most smartphones today have a Wi-Fi hotspot feature.
+If you've used this feature on your smartphone before, you know that it uses your cellular data to provide a less-than-adequate but better-than-nothing Wi-Fi connection in situations where there isn't one available.
+But a data hub will boost the Wi-Fi hotspot emanating from your smartphone and make it stronger.

 How Do These Two Devices Work Together?

 First, you use a cell phone signal booster to amplify your cell signal.
-Second, you use a data hub to convert that signal into a wifi network.
+Second, you use a data hub to convert that signal into a Wi-Fi network.
 The data hub then amplifies it even more.

-Wifi problem solved.
+Wi-Fi problem solved.

-Which Data Hub Should I Get?
+Bell One, TELUS, or Rogers: Which Data to Wi-Fi Converter Should I Get?

 There are 3 different types of data hubs and each one is made by a different major Canadian network.
-The Smart Hub from Telus, the RocketHub from Rogers, and the TurboHub from Bell One.
+The Smart Hub from TELUS, the RocketHub from Rogers, and the TurboHub from Bell One.
 Here are some important specs on each one.
 Remember that speed and signal strength may vary depending on geographic location, environmental conditions, internet traffic, and other factors.

 Smart Hub from TELUS